 Prior to the implementation of the knowledge test and permitting process required by G.S.
-63-96, any person authorized by the FAA for commercial operation of an UAS in this State shall not be in violation of that statute, provided that they:
+63-96, any person authorized by the FAA for commercial operation of an UAS in this State shall not be in violation of that statute, provided that the person:

-- Make application for a State permit for commercial operation within 60 days of the full implementation of the permitting process and - Are issued a State commercial operation permit in due course.
+- Makes application for a State permit for commercial operation within 60 days of the full implementation of the permitting process and - Is issued a State commercial operation permit in due course.